 Bring on new cases for your firm

 What does this mean in terms of closing these deals and turning this engagement into new cases?
 The buzz generated from webinars can’t be taken for granted.
-That’s why we recommend reaching out and following up with your audience after the webinar to ensure that they have a line of communication open with your firm.
-Show them that you’re easily accessible, readily available, and a pleasure to connect with by starting an email thread and giving them the contact information they need.
+That’s why we recommend reaching out and following up with your audience.
+Ater the webinar to ensure that they have a line of communication open with your firm.
+Show them that you’re easily accessible and readily available.
+A pleasure to connect with by starting an email thread and giving them the contact information they need.
 This step, post-webinar, is just as vital as the webinar itself.

 Also, consider asking for feedback from your participants and following up with content related to the webinar itself.
-For example, if you chose to record your webinar, you can edit it, repackage it, and present it in new content that may be interesting to the participants, especially if they wanted to revisit the webinar anyways.
+For example, you chose to record your webinar, you can edit it, repackage it, and present it in new content.
+They may be interesting to the participants, especially if they wanted to revisit the webinar anyways.
 This way, they can match their notes with your content, and stay connected to your firm.

 Don’t underestimate the power of webinars.
 Try this quick process as a mental exercise to see if webinars might work for you: identify your firm’s area of expertise, identify a potential speaker and presentation topic related to that expertise, and set a date and time to talk about it through a digital communication tool.
 That’s it!
 When you have your webinar set, don’t forget to market it beforehand and to follow up afterward to ensure maximum engagement and optimized return-on-investment.

 Of course, REVEL is always happy to help with your digital marketing needs.
-We can help you with your webinars and help you establish an online presence that grows your firm and brand to new levels.
+We can help you with your webinars.
+Help you establish an online presence that grows your firm and brand to new levels.
 Reach out today on a free discovery call to learn more about how we can help you!